Coreoz/SWC-class-decorator-plugin/README.md

 plugins: [['swc-class-decorator-plugin', { log: "Info" | "Debug" }]]
 ```

-That's it, classes will be transformed to add the needed information for dependency injection.
+That's it, your classes will be transformed to add the needed information for dependency injection.

 Build plugin
 ------------